Matching this union had been challenging. In particular, many people in South

 of the

-The three lions in the shield stand for the Hohenstaufen, who controlled most
+The three lions in the shield represent the Hohenstaufen, who controlled most

-of the southwest territory in the early Middle Ages.
+of the southwestern territory in the early Middle Ages.
 On top of the shield from

 left to right, we recognize the coats of arms of the various regions forming